Each year about $19 million is spent on the management and improvement of our recreational fisheries.

 Western Australian Recreational Boat Fishing Survey

-The results from this $3.2m project will provide important data about who is fishing where and what they are catching.
+The results from this project provide important data about who is fishing where and what they are catching.

 This is critical information for the effective management of the State's fisheries and aquatic ecosystem resources, helping to ensure there are fish for the future.